Kercho0/EC444/skills/cluster-0/01/report.md

-#  Skill Name
+#  Setup Editors and IDEs

-Author: FirstName LastName
+Author: Arnaud Harmange

-Date: YYYY-MM-DD
+Date: 2020-09-07
 -----

-## Summary
+## using Xcode for macOS as my IDE

 ## Sketches and Photos